wikimedia/jquery.uls/README.md

 For documentation and examples please visit the [wiki](https://github.com/wikimedia/jquery.uls/wiki/_pages)

-How to build and test jQuery i18n
+How to build and test jQuery ULS
 ----------------------------------

 First, get a copy of the git repo by running: